tm24fan8/Home-Assistant-Configs/readme.md

 I have recently started using the Node-RED Projects feature, which makes version control for my flows a LOT easier than it was before.

-With this change, the Node-RED flows are now in a new repo used as a submodule to this repo.
+With this change, the Node-RED flows are now in their own repo.
 They can be found at [HA-NerdFlows](https://github.com/tm24fan8/HA-NerdFlows).

 ## Attributions